-Near-term SSB forecasts changed substantially, 22%, when the 2D AR(1) smoother was included to constrain deviations in survival or M. In models where the survival or M deviations are independent (e.g. Base, NAA-2, and M-1), they do not affect projections of SSB unless they are linked to an environmental covariate that is also projected.
-In contrast, including autocorrelation by year (ρyear or φyear) affects short-term projections, with the trend near the assessment terminal year becoming important.
+Near-term SSB forecasts changed substantially, by 22%, when the 2D AR(1) smoother was included to constrain deviations in survival or M. In models where the survival or M deviations are independent (e.g. Base, NAA-2, and M-1), they do not affect projections of SSB unless they are linked to an environmental covariate that is also projected.
+In contrast, including autocorrelation by year (ρyear or φyear) propagates non-zero survival or M deviations into short-term projections, with the trend near the assessment terminal year becoming important.
 In the case of SNEMA yellowtail flounder, models with φyear estimated positive M deviations in recent years, and this clearly resulted in lower projected SSB.
 The effect of including the 2D AR(1) on survival deviations was less straightforward, because projected survival deviations were negative for younger ages and positive for older ages.
 The combined effect in the first projection year was a reduction in forecasted SSB relative to the model with independent deviations.
 In subsequent years, the forecasted SSB increased.
 The explanation for this counterintuitive result is that the older ages contribute more to SSB than younger ages, and the cumulative effect of consecutive years with slightly elevated survival of the plus-group trumped the reduced survival of younger ages.
 Therefore, implementing 2D AR(1) autocorrelation in survival or M is likely to have greater impact on near-term SSB predictions in the SNEMA yellowtail flounder assessment than incorporating an environmental effect on recruitment.
 Unfortunately, whether to include the 2D AR(1) smoother on survival or M was not clear—the model with 2D AR(1) survival deviations (NAA-5) had lower AIC, while the model with 2D AR(1) M deviations (M-4) had lower Mohn’s ρ.
 However, both models estimated similar impacts to SSB projections: increased uncertainty in all projection years and increased mean SSB in 2019-2020.
 Taking an ensemble, or model averaging, approach is one sensible path forward, especially since allowing correlated time- and age-variation in survival versus M makes similar biological assumptions and affected estimates of SSB and F in the same direction (Table 5; Figs. 2 and 7).

 Whether 2D AR(1) autocorrelation is included or not, allowing survival or M to vary in time does not make calculating biological reference points (BRPs) easier.
 We envision two different ways to calculate BRPs for models with deviations in survival or M:

 Deterministic BRPs: The simplest calculation for BRPs is to ignore the stochastic variation in survival and calculate the yield curve given average survival.
-This procedure ignores the process error in biological processes and is typically used to calculate BRPs.
+This procedure ignores variation in biological processes and is typically used to calculate BRPs.

-Dynamic BRPs: Regime shifts in recruitment have been shown to trigger rebuilding rules that target biomass levels that are essentially impossible under new recruitment dynamics (Szuwalski et al. 2015).
-Therefore, BRPs can vary across time and be calculated annually based upon the survival deviation estimated for each year.
+Dynamic BRPs: BRPs can vary across time and be calculated annually based upon the survival deviation estimated for each year.